celinaLind/money-honey/README.md

 4. Received following error message but it didn't affect the remaining processes, advised that as long as 9037 stocks process we can utilize the vectors effectively.

-   ERROR:yfinance:404 Client Error: Not Found for url: https://query2.finance.yahoo.com/v10/finance/quoteSummary/FACT?modules=financialData%2CquoteType%2CdefaultKeyStatistics%2CassetProfile%2CsummaryDetail&corsDomain=finance.yahoo.com&formatted=false&symbol=FACT&crumb=IqIBjmVBhRW
+   ERROR:yfinance:404 Client Error: Not Found for url:...

+5. Received the following error during a rerun of processing the stocks from yahoo finance api.
+Had to decrease the number of max_workers from 10 to 3 to run without getting the error. <br>
+   Update: still received the error with 3 workers so decreased to 2

+   ERROR:yfinance:429 Client Error: Too Many Requests for url: ...

 ## Resources